mparchment/salsabil-io/src/content/blog/hanbali-fiqh.md

 - *Jam’ al-Jawami’* by Taj al-Din al-Subki

 Listen to the recorded lessons of Hasan Bukhari and read his published edition with Amir Bahjat titled *al-Haqibah al-Ta'limiyyah*.
 This book should also be accompanied with its commentary *Tashnif al-Masami’* by Badr al-Din al-Zarkashi.
 He was a talented compiler who knew how to sift through opinions and engage with the written tradition.
+FOr understanding ta'lil and qiyas, read *Shifa al-'Alil* by al-Ghazali, which deals with determining the legal cause (*masalik al-'illah*).

 - *Al-Tahbir* by ‘Ala al-Din al-Mardawi